 Here are some of the substitutions that I have successfully tried in the past:

-- Don’t have jarred pasta sauce → use canned tomato sauce and add some salt, pepper, 1 tsp sugar (to cut acidity) and italian spices
+- Don’t have jarred pasta sauce → use canned tomato sauce and add some salt, pepper, 1 teaspoon sugar (to cut acidity) and italian spices

 - Don’t have ricotta cheese → use cottage cheese